Vicki and I spent last Christmas in small-town Taiping, Malaysia.

 For one thing we were in a jungle, a rainforest.
 We were way more likely to see monkeys—we saw them every day in Taiping—than reindeer.
 Whoever designed Santa’s outfit paid more attention to European snow storms than to tropical heat and humidity.

-Another difference was language.
-I was told some 70 kids would show up, from homes that spoke Malay, Hokkien and Mandarin (China), and Tamil (India).
 The club had settled on English as the common language, but Santa would likely be the only native English speaker in the house.

 At the McDonald’s so long ago, I discovered that nearly all little girls want dolls, nearly all little boys want guns.